California Driver Handbook - Safe Driving Practices

-- Hand-over-Hand Steering–This method of steering can be used when turning at low speeds, when parking, or when recovering from a skid.
+- Hand-Over-Hand Steering–This method of steering can be used when turning at low speeds, parking, or recovering from a skid.
 When using this method, start with your hands at 9 and 3 o’clock, or slightly lower at 8 and 4 o’clock.
-Depending on the direction you are turning, one hand will push the wheel up, while the other hand will let go, reach across the other arm, grasp the wheel and pull up.
+Depending on the direction you are turning, one hand will push the wheel up, while the other hand will let go, reach across the other arm, grasp the wheel, and pull up.

-- One Hand Steering–NHTSA recommends using one hand steering only when turning while backing, or when operating vehicle controls that require removing a hand from the steering wheel.
-The only time that a 12 o’clock hand position is recommended is when backing a vehicle while turning, as the driver must turn in his/her seat to see the path of the vehicle.
-The placement of hands at 9 and 3 o’clock, or slightly lower at 8 and 4 o’clock, on the wheel is critical to vehicle balance.
+- One Hand Steering–NHTSA recommends using one-hand steering only when turning while backing, or operating vehicle controls that require removing a hand from the steering wheel.
+The only time that a 12 o’clock hand position is recommended is when backing a vehicle while turning, as the driver must turn in their seat to see the path of the vehicle.
+The placement of hands on the wheel at 9 and 3 o’clock, or slightly lower at 8 and 4 o’clock, is critical to vehicle balance.